La Jolla Tide Pools: Local Naturalist Tips & Best Spots (2026)

 Danny says, “Dike Rock is interesting because it’s more of a sandy habitat interspersed with big rock formations.”
 The sand draws juvenile fish, blind gobies, and different shrimp.

 The kids loved carefully climbing over the rocks here during our tour.
 Every little pool was home to a different plant or animal.
-The benefit to tide pooling in a group is that there are more eyeballs to spy different animals—I can’t recommend it enough.

 And, of course, the Birch Aquarium guides are fun to explore the tide pool ecosystems with because they know exactly where to look.
-When we visited, huge sea hares were out in abundance laying eggs.
+When we visited, huge sea hares were out in abundance, laying eggs.

-Directions: It’s easiest to park in the La Jolla Shores Beach parking lot.
+• It’s easiest to park in the La Jolla Shores Beach parking lot.
 You’ll walk onto the sand and head north toward Scripps Pier.
 Pass the pier, walk a few hundred yards, and you’ll see the rocky area at low tide.

-You can also find closer Dike Rock parking along El Paseo Grande Street and use the cement stairway to the beach just south of Caroline’s Seaside Cafe.
+• You can also find closer Dike Rock parking along El Paseo Grande Street and use the cement stairway to the beach just south of Caroline’s Seaside Cafe.
 You’ll see Scripps Pier to the right and will keep walking to Dike Rock.

-You will see some parking lots in this area but note that they are UC San Diego parking lots, and permits may be required.
+• You will see some parking lots in this area, but note that they are UC San Diego parking lots, and permits may be required.

-2. La Jolla Shores Beach (South of The Marine Room Restaurant)
+2. La Jolla Shores Beach (South of the Marine Room Restaurant)

-I’ve been told that high numbers of baby sea hares have recently been spotted here at low tides.
-This reef formation is also fun to explore for the usual marine life, like hermit crabs, tube snails, sea cucumbers, and more.
+This reef formation is also fun to explore for its usual marine life, such as hermit crabs, tube snails, sea cucumbers, and more.

 If the tides are low, exploring this area and Dike Rock on the same visit would be easy.
 It’s probably a 20-minute walk on the sand between these two best tide pools in La Jolla.
-And La Jolla Shores is one of my favorite sandy beaches in the entire San Diego area.

-Directions: Park in the La Jolla Shores Beach parking lot and walk south on the sand past our two La Jolla beach hotels.
-You can also park on the surface streets near The Marine Room restaurant and use the public beach access on the south side of La Jolla Beach and Tennis Club to access the tide pools and gorgeous views at this very popular San Diego beach.
+• You can also park on the surface streets near The Marine Room restaurant and use the public beach access on the south side of La Jolla Beach and Tennis Club to access the tide pools and gorgeous views at this very popular San Diego beach.

 3. La Jolla Cove

-If it’s low tide at La Jolla Cove, many of the La Jolla sea lions and seals will head out to little rock islands in the ocean.
-This means you might be able to see tide pools on the flat rocky area called Point La Jolla between Boomer’s Beach and La Jolla Cove, where they would normally hang out.
+This means you might be able to see tide pools on the flat rocky area called Point La Jolla between Boomer’s Beach and La Jolla Cove, where they would typically hang out.

-I say might because this point now has a year-round closure to protect the sea lions, so I’m not exactly sure what your ability to explore tide pools will be like.
-The sea grass and rocks in view during low tides are stunning though, and even if you’re on the boardwalk or at adjacent Ellen Browning Scripps Park, you might see some crabs and a few sea anemones but not much else.
+The seagrass and rocks in view during low tides are stunning, though, and even if you’re on the boardwalk or at adjacent Ellen Browning Scripps Park, you might see some crabs and a few sea anemones, but not much else.

 Your best bet is to take the stairs down to the sand to explore the small cave and rocky areas accessible from La Jolla Cove beach.
-This little spot and the Point La Jolla area are usually what people refer to when they mention La Jolla Cove tide pools.

-The other good news is that you can start here and walk south down the boardwalk to several of the other tide pooling spots listed below.
-This beach is a great place for swimming because waves typically don’t break here, and it’s an entry point to the underwater park where you’ll see even more sea life snorkeling or scuba diving.
+This beach is a great place for swimming because waves typically don’t break here, and it’s an entry point to the underwater park where you’ll see even more sea life when snorkeling or scuba diving.

-Directions: Find La Jolla Cove tide pools parking along Coast Blvd or nearby residential streets.
-During peak busy days (weekends during tide pooling season), you may want to consider a paid lot along Prospect Street.
+• During peak busy days (weekends during tide pooling season), you may want to consider a paid lot along Prospect Street.
 The closest is in the La Jolla Financial Building.
-I have written in detail about La Jolla Cove parking.

 4. Shell Beach

 Shell Beach is a great little place for tide pooling and one of my favorite hidden gems.
-The last time we visited, visible marine life included lots of hermit crabs, limpets, small fish, and a few sea anemones.
-The Shell Beach tide pools sometimes reveal themselves in the summer, which, as mentioned earlier, is not the normal tide pooling season.
+The last time we visited, we saw lots of hermit crabs, limpets, small fish, and a few sea anemones.

 The cement stairway to the sand can be blocked at the base by big rocks washed up by the ocean.
 You’ll need to tread carefully over them.